Pediatric Emergency Care Coordinator Resources

 What is a PECC, and how much time will it take?

-At its most basic, a PECC is a contact for an EMS service or a hospital ED who is willing to receive periodic emailed information on caring for children.
-While many PECCs will be employees of the service or hospital represented, that is not required.
-PECCs can be paramedics, EMTs, nurses, physicians, retired providers, hospital employees--anyone with a passion for care of children is welcome to serve.
+At its most basic, a PECC is a contact for an EMS service, hospital emergency department, fire department, law enforcement agency or school that is willing to receive periodic emailed information on caring for children.
+While many PECCs will be employees of the health care/public safety facility represented, that is not required.
+PECCs can be paramedics, EMTs, nurses, physicians, retired providers, hospital employees, police officers--anyone with a passion for care of children is welcome to serve.

-Some services and hospitals rarely see children as patients, but each one must be ready for the day it does.
+Some health care providers rarely see children as patients, but each one must be ready for the day they do.
 IDPH can help, with things like: training aids; skills sheets and exercises; continuing education; guidelines on pediatric-specific treatment, drugs and equipment; disaster planning; specials-needs care and more.
-The PECC passes on relevant information, and the service/ED chooses which resources to use and how.
+The PECC shares on relevant information with their contacts as they choose, and the agency chooses which resources to use and how.
 IDPH will work to make it easier for health care providers to do what they are already working to do--stay ready to care for kids.

-If a PECC wants to do more, the opportunities are definitely there to be a pediatric champion--IDPH will have optional quarterly webinars to share ideas and resources.
-A service can partner with other services and/or emergency departments for training and to share training equipment, or partner in purchasing supplies.
-A PECC can can even serve as the contact for several services, or a combination of EMS and hospital providers.
+If a PECC wants to do more, the opportunities are definitely there to be a pediatric champion--the PECC network provides multiple opportunities to take or give training, share equipment or partner in purchasing supplies.
+A PECC can can even serve as the contact for several agencies.

 To become a PECC, contact Vicki Petersen, 515-229-6213, or use the Contact Us system to send a question online.
-PECCs will regularly receive emails containing pediatric resources, and will be invited to quarterly webinars.
+PECCs will regularly receive emails containing pediatric resources, and will have first access to free virtual continuing education for EMS providers, physicians, nurses, social workers and more.
 PECCs are also welcome to use any of the resources below for training.
 Check back often for new information.

-A PECC can also serve as the liaison for more than one service or ED, or a combination of the two.
+A PECC can also serve as the liaison for more than one entity.
 This maximizes the role's impact, without necessarily expanding the job.
-The PECC regularly receives relevant information and forwards it on to contacts at each agency/ED the PECC has agreed to serve.
+The PECC regularly receives relevant information and forwards it on to contacts at each agency the PECC has agreed to serve.
 This can be a great help to smaller and volunteer services, as well as local-access hospitals.

 Note on resources and links